What Is 40 Of 20000

 Expanding Our Understanding: Working with Larger and Smaller Numbers

 The principles discussed above apply regardless of the size of the numbers involved.
 Whether you're dealing with small fractions or large numbers, the methods remain consistent.
-For instance, calculating 400/200000 follows the same steps:
+To give you an idea, calculating 400/200000 follows the same steps:

 1. Division: 400 ÷ 200000 = 0.002